 Yes.
 As with many universities in the province, the COVID-19 pandemic and the new public health guidelines have changed the way our residences can operate for now.
-In the Fall 2020 term, the Mount will offer Caring Communities – a modified residence program with reduced capacity (54%) that will facilitate physical distancing and other measures recommended by government and public health officials.
+In the Winter 2021 term, the Mount will offer Caring Communities – a modified residence program with reduced capacity (54%) that will facilitate physical distancing and other measures recommended by government and public health officials.

-What will be the main changes and new expectations in residence for Fall 2020?
+What will be the main changes and new expectations in residence for Fall 2020 and Winter 2021?

 We know that an important part of the first-year experience is living in residence.
 Unfortunately, health guidelines will drastically change the way our residences will be able to operate this fall.

 Residence occupancy will be limited to our Westwood Apartment units and some traditional senior, single rooms on Westwood 3rd floor as well as single, traditional rooms in Assisi Hall.
 Students will be assigned to single rooms with a shared washroom (2:1 ratio) and shared common spaces (public health gathering limits and other interim Residence Life policies will apply).